wsu808/wsu808.github.io/how-to/cubari.moe/cubari.moe.md

 Some sites post comic and have a certain naming convention.
 You can:
 1. Use **link grabber** function in [Jdownloader](https://jdownloader.org/) to obtain them.
     > It's located in bottom left corner of program's window
-2. Then sort by name and choose links that actually are part of the comic.
+2. Then **sort by name** and choose links that actually are part of the comic.
+    > You can also sort **by size** first (useful when site provide both low and high quality or thumbnails with the same name) and delete unwanted files
 3. [One-time configuration] In right-click menu choose `Manage Settings` add `Copy` field and choose to copy URL only
 4. Select aplicable links and right-click them.
 5. Select copy and then paste them in your file